 But should they be?

 Is holding my son during a meltdown fun?
 Absolutely not, but it reminds me of the love God has poured into my broken heart.
 Is crying after I have my own meltdown fun?
-Absolutely not, but I am reminded of God’s faithfulness and mercy in each moment.
-When I clean up the great pooptastrophe of 2017 (It’s been a crazy week ya’ll), I persevere and do all things to and for His glory.
+Nope, but I am reminded of God’s faithfulness and mercy in each moment.
+When I clean up yet another diaper blowout, I persevere and do all things to and for His glory.